Miltani/FFXIAddons/autowsmb/README.md

 #Auto WS and MB
+1.3.1:
+- Added skillchain level 4 to setsclvl

 1.3.0:
 - Added function to MB only when the skillchain is at a certain step or above.